kubernetes/sig-release/release-team/role-handbooks/documentation-guides/update-release-docs-new.md

 ### Start the cycle

-*   Create a new GitHub branch from `master` using the naming convention `release-X.Y`, e.g. `release-1.9`.
+*   Create a new GitHub branch from `master` using the naming convention `dev-X.Y`, e.g. `dev-1.9`.
 Here's the [release-1.9 branch](https://github.com/kubernetes/kubernetes.github.io/tree/release-1.9).
 *   Update the Netlify _vnext staging_ site to use the new branch:
     *   Login to [Netlify](https://app.netlify.com/) and navigate to the Sites tab.
     *   Go to the settings for the [kubernetes-io-vnext-staging](https://app.netlify.com/sites/kubernetes-io-vnext-staging/settings) site.
-    *   Edit the Deploy settings and change "Branch" to the new version branch, e.g `release-1.9`.
+    *   Edit the Deploy settings and change "Branch" to the new version branch, e.g `dev-1.9`.
     *   Save the change and verify that it is live at [https://kubernetes-io-vnext-staging.netlify.com/](https://kubernetes-io-vnext-staging.netlify.com/).
 *   Add a reminder in the [pull request template](https://github.com/kubernetes/kubernetes.github.io/blob/master/.github/PULL_REQUEST_TEMPLATE.md) for PRs going into the new release to use the release base branch and set the Milestone, e. g. [this commit](https://github.com/kubernetes/kubernetes.github.io/pull/4632).
 *   Connect with the release manager -- introduce yourself, etc.